Family offices & succession planning: responsibilities and risks

 A VISTA Trust is a trust that exists under the laws of the British Virgin Islands.

-With the specific purpose of holding shares of BVI Companies, and allows for a third party, different to the trustee, to oversee the management of the underlying assets.
+With the specific purpose of holding shares of BVI Companies, and allows for a third party, different from the trustee, to oversee the management of the underlying assets.

-Private Investment Funds allow to invest collectively in a portfolio with diversified risk that often benefit the investors through Multi-Family Offices.
+Private Investment Funds allow investing collectively in a portfolio with the diversified risk that often benefits the investors through Multi-Family Offices.

-For UHNW families, traditional methods do not always work and at some point.
+For UHNW families, traditional methods do not always work at some point.

 They shall consider establishing a Family Office to optimize their Estate Planning and Wealth Management costs.

 UHNW families have gained traction with family offices, which may be attributable to the rise and accumulation of privately held wealth.

 Family offices (types)

 Family offices take several forms but usually fall into one of three distinct categories in a very specific context: